 In my previous post I summed up some magical wintry fairy tales.
-Equally enchanting, but in a scary way, are the monsters that make you shiver, the creatures that destroy the Christmas mood, and the beings that haunt snow-covered moors.
+Equally enchanting, but in a scary way, are the monsters that make you shiver, the creatures that will destroy Christmas, and the beings that haunt snow-covered moors.

 So, here are three very fascinating but truly terrifying folkloric beings that have plagued this planet for centuries, and will continue to torment us for hopefully many centuries more.
-Saving the best for last, number four is a wintry creature with whom everyone would like to shake hands.
+Saving the best for last, number four is that you would actually like to shake hands with!

-The Kallikantzaros bedevil many countries during the Christmas period.
+The Kallikantzaros torment many countries during the Christmas period.
 You’re most likely to find them in Greece, Turkey, Bulgaria, Serbia, Albania and many more neighbouring countries.

 Over there it’s common knowledge that they live deep under the ground.
 Their only concern?
 Sawing down the world tree in the hope that it will break down, and take the earth with it.

 But even that isn’t malicious enough for the Kallikantzaros.
 Oh, no. From the 25th of December until the 6th of January they leave their underground dwellings for the surface.